We offer a 100% remote sign up process. Get our team of attorneys working on your case immediately. ×

 Loss of PIP Benefits

 Your primary coverage is the one that is responsible for paying your bills first.
 Only once you’ve run out of benefits from your primary insurance policy does a second insurance policy kick in.
-If you make your health insurance policy primary, then you might as well have the lowest PIP coverage limit allowed, because you will never get to use it.
+If you make your health insurance policy primary, then you might as well have the lowest PIP medical expense limit allowed, because you will never get to use it.
 You could spend thousands of dollars out of pocket under your health insurance policy, and that $250,000 of PIP benefits you have won’t help you a bit.
 Health insurance policies today aren’t allowed to place a cap on benefits, so you will never exhaust your coverage.
 Of course, you’re still paying hundreds of dollars for all that PIP coverage you can’t use, check your auto insurance policy.

 Paying Back Your Health Insurance Company